IdentityPython/pysaml2/doc/howto.rst

       oper                 Which test to run

     optional arguments:
-      -h, --help           show this help message and exit -d                   Print debug information
-      -v                   Print runtime information
       -C CA_CERTS           CA certs to use to verify HTTPS server certificates, if HTTPS is used and no server CA certs are defined then no cert verification will be done
+      -c SPCONFIG, --config Configuration module for the SP Test Driver at the current directory or the path specified with the -P option.
+Do not use relative paths or filename extension
+      -d, --debug           Print debug information
+      -h, --help            show this help message and exit -H, --prettyprint     Human readable status output
       -J JSON_CONFIG_FILE   Script configuration
-      -m                   Return the SP metadata
-      -l                   List all the test flows as a JSON object -c SPCONFIG          Configuration file for the SP
+      -L, --log             Print HTTP log information # TODO: update documentation -l, --list            List all the test flows as a JSON object -m, --metadata        Return the SP metadata
+      -O, --operations      Operations module (generated from Repository as idp_saml2base.py) -P, --configpath      Path to the configuration file for the SP -t, --testpackage     Module describing tests (e.g. idp_samlbase.py generated from repository) -Y, --pysamllog       Print pySAML2 logs
+      # TODO: show what goes to stdout and stderr

 To see what tests are available::